PublicDataWorks/pdm-docs/docs/technical-context/faq.md

 A. Run `yarn e2e`.
 The tests are headless, so you won't see the Chrome driver or any test UI appear.

-Q. How do I investigate a failed e2e test if there is no visible Chrome browser window?
+Q. How do I investigate a failed E2E test if there is no visible Chrome browser window?

 A. Snapshots of failed tests are taken as if the browser were open.
-These can be located in `e2e/tests/userJourney`.
+These can be located in `E2E/tests/userJourney`.
 Each snapshot comes labeled with a timestamp and the name of the test that failed.
-After a failure, no subsequent e2e tests will run.
+After a failure, no subsequent E2E tests will run.

 Q. Help!
-My e2e test suite has failed.
+My E2E test suite has failed.
 What do I do?

 A. Run it again.
-End-to-end tests can be flaky, especially if you have just run docker-compose up app.
+End-to-end tests can be flaky, especially if you have just run `docker-compose up app`.
 If the same test repeatedly fails, then look for a snapshot (see above), and investigate.
 You may also want to check that your local machine's variables are correctly set (see section on Local Environment).
-If your environment variables are correctly set, then ask a core team member if your Auth0 account has DPM privileges, which are required to successfully run tests.
+If your environment variables are correctly set, ensure your Auth0 account has DPM privileges, which are required to successfully run tests.

 ## Migrations